Escondida: Operation

+Escondida started operations on 14 March 1991.
 Sulfide ore, which contributes 77% of the recoverable copper reserve, is crushed and milled in one of the two concentrators and the copper concentrate is separated out using froth flotation.
 Approximately 86% of the copper is recovered.
 It is piped down to the port of Coloso, where it is dewatered before shipping.
 Oxide ore, 4% of recoverable copper, is crushed, agglomerated and then acid leached in large heaps, and the copper is recovered from the leach solutions as copper cathode in a solvent extraction/electrowinning (SX/EW) plant.
 Recovery is 68%.
 The low grade sulfide ore contributes 19% of recoverable copper.
 It is also crushed and dumped on large heaps, but here the leaching occurs through oxidation induced by microorganisms.
 The copper is also recovered by SX/EW.

 In 2006, 338.6 million tonnes were mined (928,000 tonnes per day), of which 251.5 million tonnes were waste and oxide ore.
 Sulphide ore totalled 87.1 million tonnes or 239,000 tonnes per day.
 The two camps, San Lorenzo and 2000, cater to 7,000 people daily.
 Escondida's current capacity is around 1.4 million tonnes of copper production per year, making it the largest copper mine in the world.

 Construction of work force accommodation camps and field offices are needed services in order to have the mine operating, on this note Tecno Fast in 2012 was hired to build the second phase of the respective workforce accommodation camp for Escondida Mine.

-BHP buys 3 TWh of electricity per year to operate the Escondida and Spence mines (1.640 m elevation), where solar energy is more than 3.000 kWh/m^{2} per year.
+BHP buys 3 TWh of electricity per year to operate the Escondida and Spence mines (1640 m elevation), where solar energy is more than 3 kWh/m^{2} per year.

-According to Minera Escondida its northern pit known as Rajo Norte begun operate exclusively with self-driving trucks in late July, 2025.
+According to Minera Escondida its northern pit, known as Rajo Norte, begun operating exclusively with self-driving trucks in late July 2025.